brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 - `reflect_invoke`
 -->

 In order to reflect on nontrivial C++ code and splice it back with controlled modifications, the language must necessarily reflect on all templates&mdash;class templates and specializations thereof, function templates, variable templates, and alias templates.
 This is not an easy task; templates pose unique challenges to a reflection engine because, by their nature, they are only partially analyzed semantically.
-For example, neither parameter types nor the return type of a function template can be represented as reflections of types because dependent types are not known until the template is instantiated.
+For example, neither parameter types nor the return type of a function template can be reliably represented as reflections of types because they may refer dependent types, which are not known until the template is instantiated.
 The same thinking goes for a variety of declarations that can be found inside a class template; C++ templates are more akin to patterns by which code is to be generated than to standalone, semantically verified code.
 For that reason, the reflection facilities proposed in P2996 intended for non-templated declarations are not readily applicable to templates.

 Conversely, reflection code would be seriously hamstrung if it lacked the ability to reflect on template code (and subsequently manipulate and generate related code), especially because templates are ubiquitous in today's C++ codebases.
 Furthermore, limiting reflection to instantiations of class templates (which would fit the charter of P2996) does not suffice because class templates commonly define inner function templates (e.g., every instantiation of `std::vector` defines several constructor templates and other function templates such as `insert` and `emplace_back`).
-Therefore, to the extent reflection of C++ declarations is deemed useful, reflection of templates is essential.
+(Nontemplate classes may, of course, also define class templates and function templates within.)
+Therefore, to the extent that reflection of C++ declarations is deemed useful, reflection of templates is essential.

 Given that many elements of a template cannot be semantically analyzed early (at template definition time), this proposal adopts a two-pronged strategy for reflecting components of template declarations: